-- (a) Except in emergencies, if underground piping will be replaced or added to the AST system, the Director must be notified at least 48 hours prior to beginning the air pressure/soap solution test of the piping in order that an inspection of the system may be scheduled at that time.
-Emergency situations will be dealt with individually by the Director; possibly by delegation of the inspection. - (b) The Director will make an inspection of the AST system, to verify that the facility was constructed according to plan.
-This inspection will be as detailed as practicable; but does not exempt the owner/operator from certifying that the installation was made according to all the requirements of these regulations.
+- (a) Except in emergencies, if underground piping will be replaced or added to the AST system, the Director must be notified at least 72 hours prior to beginning the air pressure/soap solution test of the piping in order that an inspection of the system may be scheduled at that time.
+Emergency situations will be dealt with individually by the Director, possibly by delegation of the inspection. - (b) The Director will make an inspection of the AST system, to verify that the facility was constructed according to plan.
+This inspection will be as detailed as practicable, but does not exempt the owner/operator from certifying that the installation was made according to all the requirements of these regulations.
+The owner/operator shall provide the Director with a 72 hour notice prior to the filling of the tank system.